Review of New York Life long term care insurance AARP

 The New York Life NYL Secure Care rates are not attractive whatsoever.

 If you are a 55 year old healthy married couple living in Dallas, Texas would you pay $13,000 a year for a policy that you can purchase for $5000 year?
 Would you pay $7000 a year for a policy you can buy for $3500?
+Would you pay twice as much premium today to an underwriter that also has a history of asking for 40% rate increases on in-force policies in the past 2 years.
 I sure hope you would not.

 So, this begs the question: How will New York Life and AARP attempt to sell this NYL Secure Care long term care insurance policy to you ?!